The Round Readiness Diagnostic: What Investors Actually Price When They Price a Round

 The business world has undergone a fundamental transformation over the past three decades.
 Where once factories, machinery, and physical inventory dominated corporate balance sheets, today the most valuable companies in the world derive the overwhelming majority of their value from assets you cannot touch.

-Technology platforms, brand equity, customer relationships, proprietary algorithms, workforce expertise, and organisational culture — these intangible assets now account for over 90% of the market value of S&P 500 companies.
+Technology platforms, brand equity, customer relationships, proprietary algorithms, workforce expertise, and organizational culture — these intangible assets now account for over 90% of the market value of S&P 500 companies.

 Despite this dramatic shift, the tools and frameworks used to measure, manage, and value business assets have not kept pace.
 Traditional accounting standards were designed for an industrial economy where value was tied to physical assets.
 They were never intended to capture the full scope of intangible investments.